MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-business-functionality.md

 ms.date: 09/08/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
+ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
-ms.openlocfilehash: d764a759095e6cdf4e1157bc7b1f850800de3217
+ms.openlocfilehash: 98064d9500f47035f1c73aaa0c87a2e96fd876cd
 ms.contentlocale: en-nz
-ms.lasthandoff: 01/30/2018
+ms.lasthandoff: 03/22/2018

 ---
 # <a name="business-functionality"></a>Business Functionality
 [!INCLUDE[d365fin](includes/d365fin_md.md)] provides functionality for common business processes in small and mid-sized companies, mainly within wholesale and professional services.
 However, more complex processes, such as assembly, manufacturing, service, and directed warehouse management are also supported.

 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes standard configurations for most business processes, but you can change the configuration to suit your business' needs.
-From your Home page, you can access assisted setup guides that help you configure certain scenarios and add features to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+From your Role Centre, you can access assisted setup guides that help you configure certain scenarios and add features to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 Several areas of business functionality must be set up manually.
 For more information, see [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.